sdr-enthusiasts/docker-tar1090/README.md

 ```

 You should now be able to browse to:

-- <http://dockerhost:8078/> to access the tar1090 web interface
+* <http://dockerhost:8078/> to access the tar1090 web interface.
-- <http://dockerhost:8078/?heatmap> to see the heatmap for the past 24 hours.
+* <http://dockerhost:8078/?heatmap> to see the heatmap for the past 24 hours.
-- <http://dockerhost:8078/?heatmap&realHeat> to see a different heatmap for the past 24 hours.
+* <http://dockerhost:8078/?heatmap&realHeat> to see a different heatmap for the past 24 hours.

 ## Up-and-Running with `docker-compose` including `mikenye/readsb`